Education Loan Subsidy SBI: CSIS, PM Vidyalaxmi & Application Guide 2025-26

 Apply Now

-In this blog, we explain what a subsidy is in education loans, the eligibility criteria, the SBI student loan scheme, interest rates, and how to apply.
+In this blog, we explain the active subsidy schemes available via SBI — CSIS and PM Vidyalaxmi — eligibility criteria, interest rates, and how to apply.

 Key Takeaways

-• The education loan subsidy SBI (CSIS scheme) covers 100% of the interest during your study period and moratorium.
+• CSIS covers 100% of the interest during course period and moratorium for eligible students.

-• The scheme is one-time only and cannot be availed for multiple courses.
+• The CSIS subsidy is one-time only and cannot be availed for multiple courses.

 SBI Education Loan Subsidy Schemes Overview

-SBI’s subsidies directly tackle interest costs, giving both Indian and overseas students financial breathing space until they start earning.
-Here’s an overview of the scheme:
+SBI's subsidies directly tackle interest costs, giving students financial breathing space until they start earning.
+Here is an overview of the currently active schemes as of 2025-26:

-• Who it’s for: Students pursuing higher education in India
+• Who it is for: Students pursuing higher education in India from Economically Weaker Sections (EWS)

 • Duration: Course period + 1 year (or 6 months after job, whichever is earlier)

-• Courses covered: Professional & technical courses recognised by UGC/AICTE and other statutory bodies.
+• Courses covered: Professional and technical courses recognised by UGC/AICTE, NAAC, NBA, and other statutory bodies

 Minimal Docs, Maximum Approval - Apply Now.